log-test/simple-rest-file-search-api/README.md

 Step 1 - Simple product pricing for apples and Oranges Step 2 - Multi-buy offers for apples and oranges

-HTTP URL for the applcaiton : ( example) http://localhost:9000/price/orange,apple,apple
+HTTP URL for the application :- http://localhost:9000/checkout/orange,apple,apple,apple,orange,orange

 ## Running